gaultier/pandoc_resume/resume.md

 I work on one of the most promising [Central Bank Digital Currency (CBDC)](https://en.wikipedia.org/wiki/Central_bank_digital_currency) already used by several countries with real users and banks, with *Rust*, *C++*, *Go*, *Docker* and *Kubernetes*, with the highest levels of availability, correctness, security, and regulatory constraints.

-I initiated and led the effort to rewrite an insecure and crucial C++ codebase in Rust running on 10+ platforms as well as mentoring teammates to learn Rust & C++.
+There, I initiated and led the effort to rewrite an insecure and crucial C++ codebase in Rust running on 10+ platforms as well as mentoring teammates to learn Rust & C++.

 **Back-end Software Engineer & DevOps** *PPRO, Munich, Germany; 2017-2023*